chenyuguo/coachingmate/README.md

-# coachingmate
- This is a unimelb project of subject COMP90082. this module is responsible for acquiring and processing data.
- Data collected in Garmin Connect is acquired through Garmin wearable devices used by athletes training under CoachingMate.

- # the package introduction

- - config: the configuration class
- - controller: provide interface for front end
- - domain: includes all the entity class
- - exception: is responsible for catching and responsing exceptions
- - logs : define where logs are needed
- - mapper : interact with database
- - service : responsible for business logic
- - utils : encapsulate some useful tools
- - test : unit test module

 ## Project Name & Pitch
 Coachmate

 An application used to connect the Garmin connect and retrieve activity data, built with Springboot framework.
+This is a unimelb project of subject COMP90082 which is responsible for acquiring and processing data.
+ Data collected in Garmin Connect is acquired through Garmin wearable. devices used by athletes training under CoachingMate.

 ## Project Status